 There are a variety of ready-made bases available for cream, shampoo, conditioner, lotion and more.
 These bases can be used on their own or you can customise them with additional ingredients such as carrier oils, essential oils, etc. Do not exceed the amount of additional ingredients by more than 10% of the amount of base, or the formulation may destabilise.
 For example, if you have 100ml of base, don't add in more than 10ml of extra ingredients.
 If adding in aqueous ingredients such as a hydrosol or aloe vera gel, it is recommended to also add in additional preservative.

-One of the quintessential components of any recipe containing fats and aqueous parts are emulsifiers.
+Emulsifiers are one of the quintessential components of any recipe containing oils and aqueous parts.
 A well known concept is that oil and water don’t mix, so in order to get them to play nicely, you will need to include an emulsifier in your formulation.
-Emulsifiers assist solid components to homogenise with liquids and insoluble liquids to blend with other liquids.
-An emulsifier will ‘emulsify’ or turn water and oil components into a cream, emulsion or substance that won’t separate easily.
+Emulsifiers will ‘emulsify’ or turn water and oil components into an emulsion or substance of two phases that won’t separate easily.

 The product page will specify if the item is food grade or not.
 If you are unsure, send us an email and we will confirm.

 We do not recommend that you ingest essential oils, unless under your homeopath or doctor's supervision.
 If you do want to ingest the essential oils, please choose an organic oil or high quality oil such as Still Pure.